oppia/oppia-web-developer-docs/Common-pull-request-workflows.md

 1. (optional) Draft PR: Authors can open draft PRs to get early feedback or debug CI tests.
 Reviewers usually won't leave comments on these PRs unless the author leaves a comment of the form `@reviewer_username PTAL` to request a review from GitHub user `reviewer_username`.
 2. PR ready for review: Once authors mark PRs as ready for review (or if they skip the draft PR stage entirely), reviews will automatically be requested from all code owners.
-Oppiabot will assign one developer (typically the developer from the changelog label) to take a first pass.
-Oppiabot will assign the other code owners to review once the first pass is complete.
+Oppiabot will assign the code owners to review the PR.
 3. Changes requested: Reviewers will either approve the PR or request changes.
 Almost all PRs will have at least some changes requested.
 PR authors address each comment, either by making the requested change or explaining why they think it is unnecessary.
 Once all comments are addressed, reviewers will re-review.
 4. LGTM: A PR gets labeled LGTM ("looks good to me") when it has sufficient reviews.
 This means that a code owner from each modified file has approved.
 When multiple developers share code ownership, only one has to approve.
 5. PR merged: PRs can be merged once CI checks pass and the LGTM label has been applied.
 Only members of the Oppia organization can merge PRs.